LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Experimental.
 Quintus Prolog is still maintained but (apparently) no longer developed and thus it lacks compliance with current official and de facto standards.
-Notably, the `open/4`, `read_term/3`, and `write_term/3` built-in predicates use a different argument order and there are also significant differences in arithmetic functions support.
+Notably, the `open/4` and `read_term/2-3` built-in predicates use a different argument order and there are also significant differences in arithmetic functions support.
+This adapter file copes with some of these issues using the dialect-level goal-expansion mechanism.

 Settings files are not supported (must be manually loaded after starting Logtalk).

 The original version of this adapter file was written and tested with help of a friend of mine, Paulo Urbano, for a previous version.
-Adopted for the current release using the Windows version for testing.
+Adopted for the current release using version 3.5 for Windows for testing.

 SICStus Prolog 4.1.0 and later versions